zhouyuxiang0/ruster/README.md

 ## How To

-    first create a name 'ruster' postgresql database for this project.
+    first create a name 'ruster' postgresql database and a `dbuser` database account for this project.
+You should assure the `dbuser` is able to  use `ruster`.

 ## when development/开发